 Shelves in an African wax print fabric shop

-Continue reading to learn more about the hidden meanings behind the different colourful designs.
+Continue reading to learn more about the hidden meanings behind the different colorful designs.

 Find out more about the history of African print fabric.

-Animals are commonly featured in African print fabric designs especially birds such as chickens.
-Even in large African cities you will find chickens and goats wondering around streets and houses freely.
+Animals are commonly featured in African print fabric designs, especially birds such as chickens.
+Even in large African cities, you will find chickens and goats wandering around streets and houses freely.

 A Kitenge Men’s shirt featuring heads of chickens

-African print fabric designs may also include: snails, fish, horses, lions, leopards and even spiders!
-For example, a fabric design that features tortoises can symbolise patience, strength and determination.
+African print fabric designs may also include snails, fish, horses, lions, leopards, and even spiders!
+For example, a fabric design that features tortoises can symbolize patience, strength, and determination.